 Anyone would be forgiven for thinking that the stock market has become bipolar.

-There is, in vact, an explanation for this madness.
-According to the Commerce Department’s Bureau of Economic Analysis, the answer is that corporate profits accounts for only a small part of the economy.
+According to the Commerce Department?s Bureau of Economic Analysis, the answer is that corporate profits accounts for only a small part of the economy.

 Using the income method of calculating GDP, corporate profits account for only 15% of the reported GDP figure.
 The remaining components are doing poorly, or are too small to have much of an impact.

 Wages and salaries are in a three decade long decline.
-Interest and investment income is falling because of the low level of interest rates.
-Farm incomes are heading into the toilet this year because of collapsing commodity prices.
+Interest and investment income is falling, because of the ultra low level of interest rates.
+Farm incomes are up, but are a tiny proportion of the total.
 Income from non-farm unincorporated business, mostly small business, is unimpressive.

 It gets more complicated than that.

-Disproportionate shares of corporate profits are being earned overseas.
+A disproportionate share of corporate profits is being earned overseas.
 So multinationals with a big foreign presence, like Apple (AAPL), Intel (INTC), Oracle (ORCL), Caterpillar (CAT), and IBM (IBM), have the most rapidly growing profits and pay the least amount in taxes.

 The message here is to not put all your faith in the headlines, but to look at the numbers behind the numbers.
 Those who bought in anticipation of good corporate profits last month, got those earnings, and then got slaughtered in the marketplace.